1703 North Beauregard St.

 Figure 2.1 summarizes the five stages of language acquisition and shows some appropriate prompts and sample questions to use for each stage of second language acquisition.
 By knowing the stages of language acquisition and stage-appropriate questions, you can engage students at the correct level of discourse.
 Asking the tiered questions that accompany the stages of acquisition is one way to help students move to the next stage.
 To ensure that the student is being challenged and pushed to the next level, it is important to once in a while ask questions from the next level as well.
-Although there may be an approximate time frame for each stage of language acquisition, the length of time students spend at each level will be as varied as the students themselves.

 Approximate Time Frame

 The student has a near-native level of speech.